People often ask if they should tell their creditors that they are going to go bankrupt.

 Be very careful if you have a house

 And if you have a house then you need to be more careful.

 If you want to stay in your house after bankruptcy

-Bankruptcy doesn’t always mean losing your house if it is in negative equity or there is someone (your partner or a relative possibly?) who could “buy” your equity from the Official Receiver, see the information on bankruptcy for more details.
+Bankruptcy doesn’t always mean losing your house if it is in negative equity or there is someone who could “buy” your equity from the Official Receiver, see the information on bankruptcy for more details.

-If you tell an unsecured creditor that you intend to go bankrupt, there is a risk that they may rush to try to get a charge over your house, because if they can do this then their debt will not be wiped out by your bankruptcy.
+If you tell an unsecured creditor that you intend to go bankrupt, there is a risk that they may rush to try to get a charge over your house.
+If they can do this, then their debt will not be wiped out by your bankruptcy.

 This isn’t usually a very large risk as it will take some time for the creditor to first get a CCJ and then apply for a charge – most creditors simply won’t bother unless they already have a CCJ.
-But court cases are a potential hassle that you just don’t need at the moment when you are scraping together the bankruptcy fees and trying to fill out the forms.
+But court cases are a hassle that you just don’t need at all, so avoid this by not mentioning bankruptcy.

 If you are going to leave the house and rent

 The problem of unsecured creditors going for CCJs and then charges won’t matter if you are going to hand back the keys and have the house repossessed.
 But in this situation, if you have stopped paying the mortgage or any secured loan in order to save up a deposit to rent then it is essential that you don’t tell the mortgage lender that you intend to go bankrupt.